Seher-Kanwal/Seher-Kanwal/README.md

 - 👀 I’m interested in Application Development
 - 🌱 I’m currently learning Flutter ...
 - 💞️ I’m looking to collaborate on Flutter...
-- 📫 You cant contact me through my email Seherkanwal156@gmail.com
+- 📫 You can contact me through my email Seherkanwal156@gmail.com

 <!---